 The final exam will be cumulative and have two parts.
-Part A (worth 25%) will consist of objective identifications of 10 selected quotations to the correct author or title of the work.
-Part B (worth 75%) will be an essay chosen from two topics given on the day of the exam.
+Part A (worth 25%) will consist of objective identifications of 10 selected quotations and matching them to the correct author or title of the work.
+Part B (worth 75%) will be an essay chosen from three topics given on the day of the exam.
 The exam will be closed book and no outside materials will be permitted.